zhenhuaw-me/shrub/README.md

-## Shrub - toys to play around with machine learning
+## Shrub - Toys to play around with machine learning

 Everything TODO...